linuxgurugamer/HumanStuff/README.md

 A Kerbal Space Program mod to add more realistic visuals for face/hair features, recreations of real life equipment &amp; flight suits, IVA, EIVA, IVA space suites.
 For use Texture Replacer.
 Licensed under CC BY-SA 4.0 on September 7th 2020 (See LIENSE.md).
 PLEASE MAKE AND SUBMIT MORE STUFF TO ADD

+# INSTALL NOTE: DO NOT UNZIP/EXTRACT IN KSP FOLDER!
+Extract and copy the "gamedata" folder to your KSP install directory (example: "C:\Program Files (x86)\my games\Kerbal Space Program")

 # Included Suits Default Folder of Texture Replacer

 Mercury Programme Navy Mark IV, with A. Shepard name badge, Mercury Programme Mission Patch and USA Flag